rsabe004/TaskScheduler/README.md

 ## Testing
 > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+Memory Check/Free Memory
+Display pointer of Scheduler class is freed in the Scheduler destructor.
+The children vector of List class is freed in the list destructor by using a for loop to loop through all the children Scheduler pointers in the vector.
+We also delete the schedule pointer used to build the task scheduler at the end of the main.cpp.